30 Jan The UBBA’s First Steps

-Bobbi Harris, member engagement and operations lead at the Utility Broadband Alliance (UBBA), discusses how her organisation came to be and what's next for it and its members.
+Bobbi Harris, member engagement and operations lead at the Utility Broadband Alliance (UBBA), discusses how her organization came to be and what’s next for it and its members.

 Can you start by telling us a bit about why the UBBA was formed?

 We soft-launched the UBBA at Distributech this past February, and I joined in April.
-Initially we thought that eight to 10 utilities and vendors would be really interested, but 30 people in the room were, and since that time our membership has risen to 19 organisations, of which five are utilities and the other 14 are vendors.
-About 60 individuals from those 19 organisations participate in our working groups.
+Initially, we thought that eight to 10 utilities and vendors would be really interested, but 30 people in the room were, and since that time our membership has risen to 19 organizations, of which five are utilities and the other 14 are vendors.
+About 60 individuals from those 19 organizations participate in our working groups.

 SOURCE: Critical Communications Today